Benjamin R. Novotny Attorney email@example.com

-Trial Lawyer Benjamin R. Novotny is a partner at Trial Lawyers for Justice.
+Trial Lawyer Benjamin R. Novotny is a partner at Trial Lawyers for Justice in Decorah, Iowa.
+He has a nationwide practice.
 Prior to joining the TL4J team, he was a Partner at the largest personal injury and medical malpractice law firm representing injured clients throughout the Northeast.
 Novotny specializes in representing those injured in Medical Malpractice and complex tort cases.
 To date, he has won well over $100 million in verdicts and settlements.

 Novotny tried his first jury trial within weeks of being admitted to the Bar.
 Once he had a taste of trying cases, there was no looking back – he was hooked.
 His ability to understand and tell his client’s story, combined with his vast knowledge of medicine, has earned him numerous awards and acknowledgments throughout his career.
 His determination to bring peace of mind and justice to his clients drives him, and his jury verdicts speak for themselves.

 Attorney Novotny garnered nationwide attention as lead counsel in the McCollins v.
 JRC trial, a medical malpractice lawsuit involving the use of electro-shock therapy on children with autism at the Judge Rotenberg Center.
 While Novotny tried the case to a successful conclusion, the impact of the case went well beyond the courtroom.

 During the trial, Novotny successfully fought to have the dramatic videotape depicting the controversial use of electro-shocks released to the public.
 This was the first time in the JRC’s 41-year history that such a videotape had been released.
 The story quickly spread across the United States and Internationally.
 Before the end of the trial, hundreds of thousands of people signed petitions to end the use of electro-shock therapy.
 Since then, the tragic case has been publicized on notable news networks and in magazines such as New York Magazine, BBC and CNN.